 Q: I heard creatine can cause kidney problems and cause cramping.
 Is that true?

 A: Absolutely not.
-Creatine is the most studied and effective supplement ever…period.
-Over 500 studies have been done on creatine and none have shown to cause any adverse side effects.
+Creatine is the most studied and effective muscle building supplement ever.
+Over 500 studies have been conducted on creatine and none have shown to cause any adverse side effects.
 However, you should expect to see big improvements in strength, power, and endurance after taking creatine.

 1. Bendahan, D., Mattei, J. P., Ghattas, B., Confort-Gouny, S., Le Guern, M. E., & Cozzone, P. J. (2002).
 Citrulline/malate promotes aerobic energy production in human exercising muscle.
 British journal of sports medicine,36(4), 282-289.